-Until October 13, 2016, the Compensation Committee was composed of three members: Messrs.
-Mihaichuk (Chairman), Hibberd and Warmath.
-After Mr. Warmath resigned from the Board, Mr. Sagemo assumed his responsibilities on the Compensation Committee.
+The Compensation Committee is currently composed of three members: Messrs.
+Garry P. Mihaichuk (Chairman), Michael J. Hibberd and Geir Sagemo.
 Messrs.
-Mihaichuk and Hibberd are considered to be independent under section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110").
-Mr. Warmath was not considered to be independent as he was formerly an executive officer and contractor of the Company.
-Mr. Sagemo is not considered independent by virtue of his affiliation with Vitol Energy (Bermuda) Ltd. ("Vitol"), which is an "affiliated entity" of the Company (as defined in NI 52-110) due to its ownership of approximately 43.4% of the issued and outstanding Common Shares.
+Michael J. Hibberd and Garry P. Mihaichuk are considered to be independent under section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110").
+Mr. Geir Sagemo is not considered independent by virtue of his affiliation with Vitol Energy (Bermuda) Ltd. ("Vitol"), which is an "affiliated entity" of the Company (as defined in NI 52-110) due to its ownership of approximately 42.83% of the issued and outstanding Common Shares.

 All of the members of the Compensation Committee have direct experience that is relevant to their responsibilities regarding executive compensation of the Company.
 Specifically, Messrs.
-Mihaichuk and Hibberd have previously acted as executive officers of either privately held or publicly traded natural resource sector issuers and also have extensive experience acting as directors of other publicly traded oil and gas issuers and are currently members of the compensation committees of other public issuers.
+Michael J. Hibberd, Garry P. Mihaichuk and Geir Sagemo have previously acted as either directors or executive officers of either privately held or publicly traded natural resource sector issuers and Messrs.
+Michael J. Hibberd and Garry P. Mihaichuk are also currently members of the compensation committees of other issuers.